 I started the process on September 21.
-At first I actually did put it in my dehydrator (with my Kill-a-Watt inline to monitor power consumption) but I found that the dehydrator was:
+At first I actually did put it in my dehydrator (with my Kill-a-Watt (affiliate link) inline to monitor power consumption) but I found that the dehydrator was:

 - High on energy consumption (around 250W sustained)